aws-samples/aws-modernization-with-sysdig/content/0-introduction/_index.md

 ## A new paradigm for security platforms

-Before describing the Sysdig platform, it is good to get an overview of the new categories for modern security platforms that are emerging ³ for cloud.
+Before describing the Sysdig platform, it is good to get an overview of the new categories for modern IT security tools that are emerging ³ for cloud.

 ![Cloud Security Platforms](/images/00_introduction/cloudplatforms.png)

-- **Cloud Workloads protection platform (CWPP)**: these platforms are focused on securing _the whole DevOps workflow_.
-They secure workloads, typically providing cloud-based security solutions that protect instances on different cloud vendors like AWS.
-  These security suites or tools are focused on one, some or all of the next use cases:
+- **Cloud Workloads protection platform (CWPP)**: This segment might look like a dropbox category with a set of heterogeneus tools.
+But they all share a common goal: workload protection in its different stages.
+It includes:
     - Runtime Detection
     - System hardening
     - Vulnerability Management